Laguna Torca National Reserve

 Laguna Torca National Reserve is a national reserve of Chile's Maule Region.

 Laguna Torca is 200 km South-West of Santiago, in the Maule Region 7.
 Situated a bare 3 km from the Pacific Ocean and adjoins Lago Vichuquen, in the coastal mountains.
 The fresh water in the laguna comes from these local mountains, rather than the inland Andes.

+The reserve is home to a variety of bird species.
+In January 2023 it was noticed by the National Forest Corporation that the reserve hosted a record of 50 black-necked swans.

 Geography

 The Reserve is divided into three very different areas.

 Main Lagoon

 Where 120 species of birds, have been spotted, according to Head Ranger Don Luis.
 Black-necked swans (1600 at the last count including some ringed birds from Valdivia), fill the Laguna.
 The feeding swans add to the tranquility of the scene, and the main road runs through the side of the laguna giving a close up view of the Wildlife.
-Coscoroba swans, pimpollo (white-tufted grebe), tagua (coots),and many more, all can be seen in the lagoon.
+Coscoroba swans, pimpollo (white-tufted grebe), tagua (coots), and many more, all can be seen in the lagoon.

 Fish in the laguna such as the liza, tench, and carp.
 However you won't see any as there is a no fishing, swimming, boating policy in the park!

 The reserve is a true sanctuary staffed by dedicated, knowledgeable, and very friendly Rangers.
 Viewing stations and a small reception centre is located at the Laguna.
 The main road cuts through one of the side arms of the lagoon and gives a great vantage point to see the many swans feeding.